Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Restore-AzureRmSqlInstanceDatabase.md

 ### PointInTimeCrossInstanceRestoreInstanceDatabaseFromAzureResourceId
 ```
 Restore-AzureRmSqlInstanceDatabase [-FromPointInTimeBackup] [-ResourceId] <String> -PointInTime <DateTime>
- -TargetInstanceDatabaseName <String> -TargetManagedInstanceName <String> -TargetResourceGroupName <String>
+ -TargetInstanceDatabaseName <String> -TargetInstanceName <String> -TargetResourceGroupName <String> [-AsJob]
- [-AsJob] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Restore-AzureRmSqlInstanceDatabase** cmdlet restores a SQL Managed database from a point in time in a live database.
+The **Restore-AzureRmSqlInstanceDatabase** cmdlet restores an instance database from a point in time in a live database.
-The restored database is created as a new managed instance database.
+The restored database is created as a new instance database.

 ## EXAMPLES

-## EXAMPLES

-### Example 1: Restore a managed instance database from a point in time
+### Example 1: Restore a instance database from a point in time
 ```
-PS C:\> Restore-AzureRmSqlinstanceDatabase -Name "Database01" -ManagedInstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01" -PointInTime UTCDateTime -TargetInstanceDatabaseName "Database01_restored"
+PS C:\> Restore-AzureRmSqlinstanceDatabase -Name "Database01" -InstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01" -PointInTime UTCDateTime -TargetInstanceDatabaseName "Database01_restored"
 ```

-The command restores the managed instance database Database01 from the specified point-in-time backup to the managed instance database named Database01_restored.
+The command restores the instance database Database01 from the specified point-in-time backup to the instance database named Database01_restored.

-### Example 2: Restore a managed instance database from a point in time to another managed instance on different resource group
+### Example 2: Restore a instance database from a point in time to another instance on different resource group
 ```
-PS C:\> Restore-AzureRmSqlInstanceDatabase -Name "Database01" -ManagedInstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01" -PointInTime UTCDateTime -TargetInstanceDatabaseName "Database01_restored" -TargetManagedInstanceName "managedInstance1" -TargetResourceGroupName "ResourceGroup02"
+PS C:\> Restore-AzureRmSqlInstanceDatabase -Name "Database01" -InstanceName "managedInstance1" -ResourceGroupName "ResourceGroup01" -PointInTime UTCDateTime -TargetInstanceDatabaseName "Database01_restored" -TargetInstanceName "managedInstance1" -TargetResourceGroupName "ResourceGroup02"
 ```

-The command restores the managed instance database Database01 on managed instance managedInstance1 on resource group ResourceGroup01 from the specified point-in-time backup to the managed instance database named Database01_restored on managed instance managedInstance2 on resource group ResourceGroup02.
+The command restores the instance database Database01 on instance managedInstance1 on resource group ResourceGroup01 from the specified point-in-time backup to the instance database named Database01_restored on instance managedInstance2 on resource group ResourceGroup02.

 ## PARAMETERS